 Although dementia has probably been around since humans first appeared on earth, it is only as we live longer that we have begun to see its widespread occurrence in older adults.
 The most common type of dementia is Alzheimer's disease, but there are other types and causes of dementia.
-In fact, new research is suggesting that "pure" pathologies may be rare and most people likely have a mix of more than one type of dementia.
+In fact, new research is suggesting that "pure" pathologies may be rare and most people likely have a mix of two or more types of dementia.

-Worldwide more than 47 million people live with dementia and because people are living longer this number is expected to triple by 2050 (ADI, 2016).
-In Florida, there are 510,000 residents currently living with Alzheimer's disease (Alzheimer's Association, 2016) and by 2025, this number is expected to increase by more than 200,000.
+Worldwide more than 50 million people live with dementia and because people are living longer this number is expected to more than triple by 2050 (ADI, 2018).
+In Massachusetts, there are 130,000 residents living with Alzheimer's disease, and by 2025 this number is expected to increase by more than 20,000 (Alzheimer's Association, 2019a).